ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/introduction.rst

 processing on a high-performance computing environment.
 The design philosophy and background is detailed in the ASKAP Science Processing document (`ASKAP-SW-0020`_), which was produced in 2011 to detail the entire ASKAP pipeline processing environment.
-BETA processing uses a slightly different approach, particularly in the calibration method, and the set of scripts detailed here are designed to demonstrate a BETA reduction approach with ASKAPsoft.
+The current processing uses a slightly different approach, particularly in the calibration method, and the set of scripts detailed here are designed to demonstrate a reduction approach for ASKAP with ASKAPsoft.

  .. _ASKAP-SW-0020: http://www.atnf.csiro.au/projects/askap/ASKAP-SW-0020.pdf

-This set of scripts handles all BETA reduction, from the splitting and flagging of bandpass-calibrator and science datasets, obtaining and applying the bandpass calibration, averaging of the science visibilities, continuum imaging (with or without self-calibration) and linear mosaicking,
+This set of scripts handles all reduction steps, from the splitting and flagging of bandpass-calibrator and science datasets, obtaining and applying the bandpass calibration, averaging of the science visibilities, continuum imaging (with or without self-calibration) and linear mosaicking,